mchizmar/networth-server/README.md

 The app and db run in separate docker containers on the networth-net network and can be stared/stopped using
 + docker-start.sh
 + docker-stop.sh

-You can now access the application through localhost.
-* http://localhost:8080/api - the REST api browser for this project.
-This project uses HATEOS apis.
-* http://localhost:8082 - webui for the in memory h2 DB.
-You can connect without a password.